The Brainies

-The Brainies is a puzzle video game released on the Super Nintendo Entertainment System console and Atari ST, Amiga, Apple IIgs, Macintosh, and Amstrad CPC computers.
+The Brainies is a 1991 puzzle video game developed by Atreid Concept and published by Loriciel.
+It was released for Atari ST, Amiga, Apple IIgs, Macintosh, and Amstrad CPC computers.
 Even though its European title is Tiny Skweeks, the connection to the popular Skweek series was made late.
 The game is also known as The Tinies on home computers.
+Titus France licensed the game and released a port to the Super Nintendo Entertainment System in 1996.

 Gameplay

 Using the 3D mode in the Super NES version of the game, taking advantage of the Mode 7.

 The gameplay revolves around Mexican jumping beans (referred to in game as Brainies) as they navigate 101 levels to solve the puzzles that are in their way.

 A time limit is in effect; running out of time means losing a life.
 Players can only control the direction in which a Brainy will walk; taking care not to bump into another Brainy or an obstacle.
 There are four difficulty levels and the object is to return the Mexican jumping beans safely home.
 Items can be picked up; they may be beneficial or detrimental to the Brainy depending on certain factors.
 Arrows can also force a Brainy to change directions, rendering him helpless for a while and possibly messing up a carefully solved puzzle.